4ur1X/Intro_to_IM/Midterm Project/README.md

 ## June 12

-- I have to now work on INSTRUCTIONS page.
+- I have to now work on the **INSTRUCTIONS** page.
 There'll be an icon in the bottom-rigth corner which the user can click and it will take him to that screen.